Walt Disney Concert Hall: Construction

 The project was initiated in 1987, when Lillian Disney, widow of Walt Disney, donated $50 million.
 Frank Gehry delivered completed designs in 1991.
 Construction of the underground parking garage began in 1992 and was completed in 1996.
 The garage cost had been $110 million, and was paid for by Los Angeles County, which sold bonds to provide the garage under the site of the planned hall.
 Construction of the concert hall itself stalled from 1994 to 1996 due to lack of fundraising.
 Additional funds were required since the construction cost of the final project far exceeded the original budget.
 Plans were revised, and in a cost-saving move the originally designed stone exterior was replaced with a less costly stainless steel skin.
 The needed fundraising restarted in earnest in 1996, headed by Eli Broad and then-mayor Richard Riordan.
 Groundbreaking for the hall was held in December 1999.
 Delay in the project completion caused many financial problems for the county of LA.
 The County expected to repay the garage debts by revenue coming from the Disney Hall parking users.

 Due to the mathematical complexity of Gehry's innovative design, he relied on computer software to produce his design in a way that could be completed by contractors.
 The technology, called CATIA (computer-aided three-dimensional interactive application) is typically used in the design process for French fighter jets, but its mathematical ability aided Gehry in his process of designing the Walt Disney Concert Hall.
 Perhaps it is the angle-based design of the concert hall that required the use of CATIA, which can be seen on the exterior of the building.
 For example, the box columns on the north side of the Walt Disney Concert Hall are tilted forward at seventeen degrees.
 The angular design was used by Gehry to "symbolize musical movement and the motion of Los Angeles".

 Upon completion in 2003, the project cost an estimated $274 million; the parking garage alone cost $110 million.
-The remainder of the total cost was paid by private donations, of which the Disney family's contribution was estimated to $84.5 million with another $25 million from The Walt Disney Company.
+The remainder of the total cost was paid by private donations, of which the Disney family's contribution was estimated at $84.5 million with another $25 million from The Walt Disney Company.
 By comparison, the three existing halls of the Music Center cost $35 million in the 1960s (about $330 million in 2021 dollars).